ppw-pm/Sudokukoo/README.md

 * We want a board (without a board, we can't play), we want to split it in little squares.
 * We want a way to interact with the board (I/O: input/output, e.g you click on a box (input is mouse event), box turns green (render html))
-* We want to have numbers on the board (draw numbers on board)
+* We want to have numbers on the board (draw numbers on board) - flag variable
 * After we put a number on the board, we want to know if position is good.
 * We want to track score, or time, or something like that.